FREQUENTLY ASKED QUESTIONS

 American traditional tattooing can be traced back to the early 1900s when it was first popularized by sailors who brought back the craft they had learned while stationed overseas.
 Street shops opened along port towns, allowing sailors on shore leave the ability to walk in without an appointment and pick a ready-made design (flash).
 Classic traditional flash typically includes Americana/Military/Nautical inspired designs, such as Eagles, Anchors, Ships, Pin Ups, Roses, etc. with a simple color palette.

 "Tradition" refers to what's been passed down from generation to generation.
-Most traditional tattooers learn from veteran tattooers under an apprenticeship that typically lasts a couple years.
+Most traditional tattooers learn from veteran tattooers (tattooers with decades of professional experience) under an apprenticeship that typically lasts a few years.
 Mentors teach newly licensed tattooers everything from drawing & design, tattoo techniques, machine building & tuning and business operations, usually in exchange for working the counter and helping around the shop.
 There are tips, tricks and style elements in traditional tattooing that are only passed down from experienced trad tattooers.
-Working your way up the rungs makes you a better tattooer and it keeps you humble.
+Oregon tattooers are required to attend a short-term health and safety training program (aka tattoo school) prior to obtaining a license from the Health Licensing Agency before they can legally work in a licensed shop and begin an apprenticeship.
+Tattoo school is not an apprenticeship.

 Serious traditional tattoo collectors continue to seek out real ones and we truly appreciate you respecting the tradition of our craft.
 By getting a tattoo that was made with a traditional machine from an traditional tattooer who earned their stripes through hard work instead of shortcuts, you are helping to carry on the tradition and becoming part of history yourself.